dexter2206/ising/doc/usage.rst

 Basic usage
 -----------

 The main functionallity of **ising** package is wrapped in ``ising.search`` function.
-As an example, suppose you want to find 4 lowest energy states of the following Ising model
+As an example, suppose one would like to to find four lowest energy states given the following problem Hamiltonian

 .. math::

    H(s_0, s_1, s_2) = -2s_0s_1 + 3s_1s_2 + 2.5s_2s_3 -s_0

-In that case you could run ``ising.search`` as follows
+In that case one can run ``ising.search`` as follows

 .. code:: python